 When Should an Alzheimer’s Patient and His Family Get Legal Help?

 It is important for patients and their families to get legal help as soon as possible so they can make the most informed choices regarding medical care, paying for a nursing home, and planning for the future.

 Not only can an attorney assist the patient in making sure he has as much control as possible over his future, but an attorney can also help caregivers to get the support they need.
 There may be benefits available for respite care or otherwise to provide help and support to family members, and an attorney can exist in exploring all of the help available to families dealing with the effects of Alzheimer’s.

-How Can a Long Island Elder Law Attorney Help Alzheimer’s Patients?
+How Can a Garden City Elder Law Attorney Help Alzheimer’s Patients?